NREL/EnergyPlus/design/FY2017/NFP-GlazingEnhancements.md

 **Lixing Gu**
 **Florida Solar Energy Center**

- - Original: January 5, 2017
+ - Second revision on Feb.
+15, 2017
- - Submitted an NFP to the team
+ - Revised NFP based on discussion in the the first conference call on 2/14/17
  - First revision on Feb.
 3, 2017
  - Received comments and made initial reply before the first conference call
+ - Original: January 5, 2017
+ - Submitted an NFP to the team

 ## Justification for New Feature ##